yahoojapan/multiple-dimension-spread/docs/develop/developing_mds.md

 # Spread/Column

-This section explains how to develop A encoding / decoding
+This section explains how to develop column encoding / decoding

 * [Overview of Spread]()
 * [Overview of column]()